dslans/amazon-reviewer/README.md

 *   **ReAct Agent:** The project uses a ReAct (Reasoning and Acting) agent created with LangGraph, which can use tools to gather information and achieve its goals.
 *   **Tool Usage:** The agent is equipped with tools to search the web and retrieve product information (defined in `tools.py`).
 *   **Conversational Memory:** The agent maintains a history of the conversation to provide a coherent and contextual experience.

+## Infrastructure with Terraform

+This project uses Terraform (`terraform/`) to define and manage its Google Cloud infrastructure, including the Cloud Run service and integration with Google Secret Manager for secure credential handling.

 ## Main Files